Shane Battelle: College

-After capping off his senior year at Hazelwood Central High School with a state championship, Missouri Player of the Year honors and being named a Parade Magazine All-American, Battalle spent one season (1990) playing soccer at Southern Methodist University.
-He was named to the Soccer America Magazine Freshman All-American Team as one of the best 11 freshman in the entire country that year.
+After capping off his senior year at Hazelwood Central High School with a state championship, Missouri Player of the Year honors, and being named a Parade Magazine All-American, Battalle spent one season (1990) playing soccer at Southern Methodist University.
+He was named to the Soccer America Magazine Freshman All-American Team as one of the best 11 freshmen in the entire country that year.
 In 1991, he transferred to St. Louis University, where he played for the men's soccer team.
 SLU finished the 1991 season ranked second in the nation.
 Battelle was team captain his senior year.
 The Billikens went to the quarterfinals of the NCAA Division I post-season tournament that season, and Battelle was selected as a 1993 first-team All-American.
 Battelle was also nominated for the MAC Award and Hermann Trophy as the best player in college soccer but finished behind Claudio Reyna in the voting.
 He was inducted to the Saint Louis University Hall of Fame in 1999 with teammate and longtime friend Brian McBride.